mislav/blog/_posts/2013-07-12-control-maps.md

 alphabet were accounted for.
 The answer is: yes, they are; plus even some extra characters.

-Most keybindings differ depending on the context, except ones in the "term" column that always keep the same function.
+Most key bindings differ depending on the context, except ones in the "term" column that always keep the same function.
 The layers that I'm most interested in are:

-* **the shell** (bash/zsh with Emacs keybindings), where I edit commands and browse history;
+* **the shell** (bash/zsh with Emacs key bindings), where I edit commands and browse history;
 * **process control** while running a process attached to the terminal;
 * **Vim**, which I use exclusively in the terminal.

-I have compiled a comprehensive overview of all control keybindings in different contexts and highlighted the features that matter to me the most:
+I have compiled a comprehensive overview of all control key bindings in different contexts and highlighted the features that matter to me the most:

 <table class=split>